David extension of circle homeomorphisms, welding, mating, and removability: Extremal points in spaces of schlicht functions

 \begin{theorem} Given a bi-angled tree $\mathcal{T}$ with $(d-1)$ vertices, there exists a Suffridge polynomial $f\in\Sigma_d^*$ such that $\mathcal{T}(f)$ is isomorphic to $\mathcal{T}$.
 Moreover, $f$ is unique up to conjugation by multiplication by a $(d+1)$-st root of unity. \end{theorem}

-\begin{proof}[Proof of Existence] By \cite[Proposition~5.4]{LMM20}, there exists a critically fixed anti-polynomial $P$ of degree $d$ whose angled Hubbard tree is isomorphic to $\mathcal{T}$ equipped with the \emph{local degree function} $\deg: V(\mathcal{T})\to\N,\ \deg(v)=2$ (see \cite{Poi13} for more general discussions on angled Hubbard trees).
+\begin{proof}[Proof of Existence] By \cite[Proposition~59]{LMM20}, there exists a critically fixed anti-polynomial $P$ of degree $d$ whose angled Hubbard tree is isomorphic to $\mathcal{T}$ equipped with the \emph{local degree function} $\deg: V(\mathcal{T})\to\N,\ \deg(v)=2$ (see \cite{Poi13} for more general discussions on angled Hubbard trees).
 In particular, $P$ has $(d-1)$ distinct, simple, fixed critical points $c_1,\cdots, c_{d-1}$.
 These critical points correspond to the vertices $v_1,\cdots, v_{d-1}$ of $\mathcal{T}$, respectively.
 Let us denote the corresponding immediate basins of attraction by $U_i$, $i\in\{1,\cdots, d-1\}$.
-By \cite[Proposition~5.5]{LMM20}, we have that is connected, and $\overline{U_i}$ intersects $\overline{U_j}$ if and only if there is an edge in $\mathcal{T}$ connecting $v_i$ and $v_j$.
+By \cite[Proposition~60]{LMM20}, we have that is connected, and $\overline{U_i}$ intersects $\overline{U_j}$ if and only if there is an edge in $\mathcal{T}$ connecting $v_i$ and $v_j$.
+In particular, $\widehat{U}$ is a full continuum with $d-2$ cut-points.

 Applying Lemma~\ref{david_surgery_lemma} on the fixed Fatou components $U_1,\cdots, U_{d-1}$ of $P$, we obtain a global David homeomorphism $\Psi$ and an anti-meromorphic map $\sigma_1$ defined on a closed, connected subset of $\widehat{\C}$ that is conformally conjugate to $\overline{z}^d\vert_{\D^*}$ on $\Psi(\mathcal{B}_\infty(P))$, and to the Nielsen map $\pmb{\rho}_2\vert_{\D}$ on each $\Psi(U_i)$.
 Moreover, if $\Omega_1$ is the interior of the domain of definition of $\sigma_1$, then $\sigma_1$ fixes $\partial\Omega_1$ pointwise.
 So $\Omega_1$ is a quadrature domain, and $\sigma_1$ is its Schwarz reflection map.